Kathleen Copeland

 I have completed courses on Online Therapy, Creative Therapy and The therapeutic use of creative arts in the Person centred approach.

-I work with ‘The Creative Counsellor’ as an ambassador.
+Currently, I work with ‘The Creative Counsellors Community’ as an ambassador.
 I have founded a peer support group for therapists who work in a Creative/expressive way here in Scotland.

-I am a Practitioner Member of APCCA (Association of Person Centred Creative Arts)
+After completing the APPCA Certificate, I became a Practitioner Member of APCCA (Association of Person Centred Creative Arts)

 I have trained to practitioner level with Creative Connections in Cumbria, this is a model developed by Dinah Brown through her work with Natalie Rogers.